+This is important because it provides a point of connection with other children and adults who also love the stories.
 This in turn contributes to your child's sense of belonging to the community in which he lives, both at school and in the wider community.

 And a sense of belonging and connection to other people is really important for our social and mental well-being.

 1. The Story About Ping was written by American author Marjorie Flack and illustrated by Kurt Wiese.
 It was first published in 1933 and is a very simple story story about a domesticated Chinese duck lost on the Yangtze River in China and how he finds his way home.
 Although it's now very old, neither the story nor the illustrations have lost any of their appeal for children or for adults and this is still a very popular book to read aloud.

 2. Where the Wild Things Are was written by American author Maurice Sendak and was first published in 1963.
 It tells the story of Max who, while dressed up in his wolf costume, wreaks havoc through his household and is sent to his bedroom.
 While he's feeling upset with his mum, Max's bedroom undergoes a mysterious transformation into a jungle and he magically sails to an island inhabited by malicious beasts.
 After demonstrating his bravery in standing up to the 'Wild Things', Max is hailed as their king and enjoys a playful romp with his subjects.
 But Max misses his family so he returns home to discover his dinner waiting for him in his bedroom.